-BP Settlement - In litigation brought by the U.S. Department of Justice against BP for discharging millions of barrels of oil into the Gulf of Mexico (after a drilling rig exploded in 2010), BP agreed to pay \$7.1 billion to the Deepwater Horizon Oil Spill NRD Fund, managed by the Department of Interior, for the joint benefit of the five Gulf state trustees.
-The Fund distributes money to projects aimed towards cleanup and ecosystem recovery across an area larger than the state of Idaho.
+BP Settlement.
+In litigation brought by the US Department of Justice against BP for discharging millions of barrels of oil into the Gulf of Mexico (after a drilling rig exploded in 2010), BP agreed to pay \$7.1 billion to the Deepwater Horizon Oil Spill NRD Fund, managed by the Department of the Interior, for the joint benefit of the five Gulf state trustees.157 The Fund distributes money to projects aimed toward cleanup and ecosystem recovery across an area larger than the state of Idaho.

-California Lead Abatement - In litigation brought by the state of California and several counties against three major lead paint manufacturers, a 2014 trial court judgment found the companies liable for the cost of removing lead paint in over 3.5 million residences.
-A \$305 million settlement funds a court-ordered lead abatement program administered by the state of California and the counties over a four-year period.
+California Lead Abatement.
+In litigation brought by the state of California and several counties against three major lead paint manufacturers, a 2014 trial court judgment found the companies liable for the cost of removing lead paint in more than 3.5 million residences.
+A \$305 million settlement funds a court-ordered lead abatement program administered by the state of California and the counties over a four-year period.158

-All three cases above involve massive funds and multi-stage implementation aimed towards remediating contamination.
-While each required some amount of judicial supervision and ongoing jurisdiction, the primary administrative apparatus relied on sovereigns or an independent court-appointed trustee to administer the funds.
-Similarly, a "Sky Trust" may finance sequestration projects funded by liability awards to clean up the contaminated atmosphere.
+All three cases above involve massive funds and multi-stage implementation aimed at remediating contamination.
+While each required some amount of judicial supervision and ongoing jurisdiction, the primary administrative apparatus relied on sovereigns or an inde-